matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 1 row in set (0.00 sec)
 ```

-Now we create a second table almost identical to the first, except that the primary key now covers 2 columns, as shown here (emphasized text):
+Now we create a second table almost identical to the first，except that the primary key now covers 2 columns，as shown here (emphasized text)：

 ```
 CREATE TABLE test2 (